Introduction to Private Financing

 Additional Fees: Lawyer, Appraisal, Broker, Lender, Insurance (Varies from deal to deal)

-Qualification: Income, Credit, Cash, Property, Exit Strategy
+Qualification: Income, Credit, Cash, Property, an Exit Strategy that is attainable.

 What Situations are Best for Private Lending?